olgatticus/K-Bot/README.md

 # K-Bot

 ### About
-K-Bot is an assistant that can help any user find a K-Pop songs that align with their taste, and/or retrieve useful and interesting information about various K-Pop groups.
+K-Bot is an assistant that can help any user find K-Pop songs that align with their taste, and/or retrieve useful and interesting information about various K-Pop groups.

 This chatbot was built using [Rasa](https://rasa.com/docs/getting-started/), with the final goal of deploying it as an Amazon Alexa Skill.